IBM-Cloud/docs/services/blockchain/etn_txn.md

 ## Testing roles and transactions
 {: #sdk}

-The Hyperledger Fabric 0.5 HFC SDK for Node.js contains unit tests that highlight security features such as privacy, confidentiality and unlinkability.
-You can explore these unit tests, at https://github.com/hyperledger/fabric/tree/master/sdk/node/test/unit, to see code examples for registering and enrolling users, transferring assets, and managing assets with user roles and user attributes.
+The Hyperledger Fabric v0.5 HFC SDK for Node.js contains unit tests that highlight security features such as privacy, confidentiality and unlinkability.
+You can explore these unit tests at https://github.com/hyperledger/fabric/tree/master/sdk/node/test/unit to see code examples for registering and enrolling users, transferring assets, and managing assets with user roles and user attributes.
 The following unit tests are available:

-### `registrar.js` test
+### registrar.js
 The registrar.js test enrolls an "admin" user and designates that user as the blockchain network `registrar`.
 This test also registers and enrolls the additional users "webAdmin" and "webUser".
 The "webAdmin" identity is granted authority to register additional members with the role of 'client'.
 The "webUser" identity is not granted authority to register  additional members.
 When "webAdmin" attempts to register and enroll users with the "auditor" and "validator" roles, and when "webUser" attempts to register and enroll "webUser2", the attempts fail.

 The following screenshot shows that "webAdmin" is registered and enrolled, and set as the chain `registrar`.
 The "webAdmin" user successfully registers and enrolls "webUser":